1.1. degrees

 foodweb_TL<-TrophicLevels(as_Community(foodweb))

 Another possible measure of trophic levels is the top-down measure of MacKay et al., which is based on the use of a normalized Laplacian of the graph.
 It yields a measure of trophic level that is maximal for apex predators and decreases according to the distance between species and the apex predators (more or less).
-Because this trophic level score depends on the Laplacian, it requires a single-component network (to be checked before using it).
-Here we use it on the largest component of foodweb.

 These plots show the correspondence between the classic TL 1 (shortest path) and 6 (prey-averaged TL) and MacKay’s TL definition.